Elim Chan: Biography

-Career

 In December 2014, at age 28, Chan won the Donatella Flick LSO Conducting Competition, the first female conductor to win the competition in its history.
 As part of winning the competition, she was subsequently named assistant conductor of the London Symphony Orchestra, for a one-year contract from 2015–2016.
 She has also participated in master classes in conducting with Bernard Haitink.

 In April 2016, NorrlandsOperan announced the appointment of Chan as its next chief conductor, effective in 2017, with an initial contract of 3 years.
+In April 2018, Chan announced her intention to stand down as chief conductor of NorrlandsOperan after one season as its chief conductor.

 In January 2017, she made her first guest-conducting appearance with the Royal Scottish National Orchestra (RSNO).
 She returned as guest conductor with the RSNO a fortnight later as an emergency substitute for Neeme Järvi.
 Based on these appearances, in June 2017, the RSNO appointed Chan as its next principal guest conductor, effective 2018.
+Chan concluded her tenure as principal guest conductor of the RSNO in March 2023.

 In November 2017, Chan first guest-conducted the Antwerp Symphony Orchestra.
 She returned as guest conductor in Antwerp in March 2018.
 Based on these appearances, in May 2018, the orchestra announced the appointment of Chan as its next chief conductor, effective with the 2019–2020 season.
 Chan is both the first female conductor, and the youngest conductor, ever to be named chief conductor of the orchestra.
+She concluded her tenure as chief conductor of the Antwerp Symphony Orchestra at the close of the 2023-2024 season, one season earlier than her previously announced contract extension.
+She made her debut conducting the Cleveland Orchestra in 2022.

+On 13 September 2025 Chan was the conductor at the Last Night of the Proms at the Royal Albert Hall.
+She conducted the BBC Symphony Orchestra, soprano Louise Alder and trumpeter Alison Balsom as well as presenting the traditional favourites.

-Personal life
+Private life

-Elim Chan is married to the Dutch percussionist Dominique Vleeshouwers, who was awarded the Dutch Music Prize (Nederlandse Muziekprijs) in 2020.
+Chan is married to the Dutch percussionist Dominique Vleeshouwers.
+The couple reside in Amsterdam.